pagemachine/typo3-flat-urls/README.md

 ## Command

 If you have existing pages when adding this extension or if you want to ensure a clean state you can run the `slugs:update` CLI command.
 It will update the slugs of all pages and page translations.

+## Testing

+All tests can be executed with the shipped Docker Compose definition:

+    docker-compose run --rm app composer build